wultra/react-native-powerauth-mobile-sdk/docs/Troubleshooting.md

 ## Dumping native objects

-If `__DEV__` mode is turned on, then you can dump information about all native objects allocated and used by React Native PowerAuth Mobile SDK:
+If `__DEV__` mode is turned on, then you can dump information about all native objects allocated and used by PowerAuth Mobile JS SDK:

 ```javascript
 // Dump all objects